george-hawkins/arf-drone/pdb-soldering.md

 Soldering the PDB
 =================

 Soldering the ESCs and the power connector to the PDB is the only really tricky part of the assembly.

+---

+TODO: summarize this block.

 I had soldered [through hole](https://en.wikipedia.org/wiki/Through-hole_technology) components before for hobby electronics projects but this didn't prepare me very well for the soldering involved here - I was surprised at how quickly the heat from the soldering iron was drawn away from the point of contact, meaning that things like the PDB and wires became extremely hot in the process of trying to solder anything.

 For electronics projects I generally have my soldering iron at 325C (when working with leaded solder) but after reading around it seems that a higher temperature is typically used for the thicker wires and larger pads involved here.
 375C is a commonly suggested temperature and some people go as high as 400C (but this seems to be considered extreme).
 At least as important as the temperature is the soldering iron tip - for electronics projects I use a narrow chisel but a broader tip, even at the same temperature setting, can deliver and maintain much more heat at the point of contact.
 So for this work I switched up to a 2mm tip.